coolguy1771/home-ops/README.md

 [Cloudflare](https://www.cloudflare.com/) works as a proxy to hide my homes WAN IP and also as a firewall.
 When not on my home network, all the traffic coming into my ingress controller on port `80` and `443` comes from Cloudflare.
 In `Opnsense` I block all IPs not originating from the [Cloudflares list of IP ranges](https://www.cloudflare.com/ips/).

-🔸 _Cloudflare is also configured to GeoIP block all countries except a few I have whitelisted_

 ### Internal DNS

-[coredns](https://github.com/coredns/coredns) is deployed on my `Opnsense` router and all DNS queries for my domains are forwarded to [k8s_gateway](https://github.com/ori-edge/k8s_gateway) that is running in my cluster.
+[CoreDNS](https://github.com/coredns/coredns) is deployed on my `Opnsense` router and listening on `:53`.
+All DNS queries for _**my**_ domains are forwarded to [k8s_gateway](https://github.com/ori-edge/k8s_gateway) that is running in my cluster.
 With this setup `k8s_gateway` has direct access to my clusters ingresses and services and serves DNS for them in my internal network.
+One additional thing is that I have `dnsmasq` running on `Opnsense` on port `5353` to only have it provide a host file for `CoreDNS`, this way I can have DNS for devices on my network.

 ### Ad Blocking

-[AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) is deployed on my `Opnsense` router which has a upstream server pointing the `coredns` instance I mentioned above. `Adguard Home` listens on my `MANAGEMENT`, `SERVER`, `IOT` and `GUEST` networks on port `53` meanwhile `coredns` only listens on `127.0.0.1:53`.
-In my firewall rules I have NAT port redirection forcing all the networks to use the `Adguard Home` DNS server.
+The upstream server in CoreDNS is set to NextDNS which provides me with AdBlocking for all devices on my network.

 ### External DNS